| Anatomy of Adultery - 15 Steps of Unfaithfulness

 him to my husband.
 I guess I was trying to hide my real feelings

-"I could tell from the way she looked at me.
+from my husband."
+6. Flirting and teasing."I could tell from the way she looked at me.
 She would

 gaze directly into my eyes, then furtively glance down my